FontoXML/fontoxml-special-characters/README.md

 As this reduced set of characters will be a subset of the full set of special characters, it is recommended to also include a button in order to open the full special characters modal nearby.
-This can be done, for instance, by grouping the grid together with a {@link FxOperationMastheadMenuItem} in a {@link Menu}, with a label such as "More special characters".
+This can be done, for instance, by grouping the grid together with a {@link FxOperationMenuItem} in a {@link Menu}, with a label such as "More special characters".

 ## Additional character sets